VKasarla05/Data_Analytics_Certificate-_courses/data-analytics-course1/projects/uphp-claims-cost-analysis/README.md

-# UPHP-Style Case Study: Claims & Enrollment Cost Analysis
+# Case Study: Claims & Enrollment Cost Analysis

-A self-directed mini case study applying the Ask–Prepare–Process–Analyze–Share–Act framework to a health-plan-style dataset, modeled on the kind of work done by health plan data analysts (e.g., UPHP in Marquette, MI) who work with medical/pharmacy claims, hospital data, enrollment, and revenue to support clinical, claims, and finance teams.
+A self-directed mini case study applying the Ask–Prepare–Process–Analyze–Share–Act framework to a health-plan-style dataset, modeled on the kind of work done by health plan data analysts who work with medical/pharmacy claims, hospital data, enrollment, and revenue to support clinical, claims, and finance teams.

 ## Status